The Technology, Media and Telecommunications Review: USA

 The Communications Assistance for Law Enforcement Act

-Communications Assistance for Law Enforcement Act (CALEA) requires 'telecommunications carriers' to implement specific capabilities in their networks to permit law enforcement agencies to intercept call identifying information and call content pursuant to a lawful authorisation.
-For this purpose, the term 'telecommunications carriers' is defined broadly to include interconnected VoIP providers as well as facilities-based BIAPs.
+The Communications Assistance for Law Enforcement Act (CALEA) requires telecommunications carriers to implement specific capabilities in their networks to permit law enforcement agencies to intercept call identifying information and call content pursuant to a lawful authorisation.
+For this purpose, the term telecommunications carriers is defined broadly to include interconnected VoIP providers as well as facilities-based BIAPs.
 CALEA establishes both minimum capacity requirements and capability requirements.
 CALEA does not specify the means by which providers must comply with these capability requirements, but creates a safe harbour for carriers that implement industry standards.
 CALEA does not grant law enforcement agencies any surveillance authority beyond what otherwise exists under US law.

 - create or enhance shared situational awareness of network vulnerabilities, threats and events and the ability to act quickly to reduce current vulnerabilities and prevent intrusions;